dime-coin/electrum-docs/seedphrase.rst

-Electrum Seed Version System
+Electrum-Dime Seed Version System
 ============================

-This document describes the Seed Version System used in Electrum (version 2.0 and higher).
+This document describes the Seed Version System used in Electrum-Dime (version 1.0 and higher).

 Description
 -----------

-Electrum derives its private keys and addresses from a seed phrase made of natural language words.
-Starting with version 2.0, Electrum seed phrases include a version number, whose purpose is to indicate which derivation should be followed in order to derive private keys and addresses.
+Electrum-Dime derives its private keys and addresses from a seed phrase made of natural language words.
+Starting with version 1.0, Electrum-Dime seed phrases include a version number, whose purpose is to indicate which derivation should be followed in order to derive private keys and addresses.